Description: Description: Description: image005.jpg

 Most of the archive photographic material (that was under the care of the late Guy Stapleton) has now been scanned and is in a digital format.
 To view any of this content, please contact Mike Rees (mjrees39@gmail.co.uk).

 The Society is currently looking for a permanent home for all this archive material (digital and hardcopy).
-The Society has also negotiated the use of a display cabinet in the Cotswold District Council Centre in Moreton.

 Meetings